 4.3.
 Performance Evaluation

-The performance of the tuned classifiers was assessed using LOO, repeating each simulation 50 times to achieve statistically significant results, and the results are presented in Table 3 (the supplementary material tables present the results for all subjects, where subjects 1 to 15 are free of neurological disorders while subjects 16 to 19 were diagnosed with sleep-disordered breathing).
-Regarding the A phase estimation, by examining the table’s results, it is possible to conclude that, the FFNN based classifier attained the lowest Acc, Spe, and AUC while the feature based LSTM reached the best performance for all performance metrics.
+The performance of the tuned classifiers was assessed using LOO, repeating each simulation 50 times in order to provide reliable estimates of the models’ performance, being the results presented in Table 3 (the supplementary material tables present the results for all subjects, where subjects 1 to 15 are free of neurological disorders while subjects 16 to 19 were diagnosed with sleep-disordered breathing).
+Regarding the A phase estimation, by examining the table’s results, it is possible to conclude that the FFNN based classifier attained the lowest Acc, Spe, and AUC while the feature based LSTM reached the best performance for all performance metrics.

 Table 3